 - Give tax effectively: The UK has a generous tax regime for givers.
 Make sure you take advantage of Gift Aid and if you give regularly do so through a payroll giving scheme.
 Setting up a charitable account means Gift Aid will be automatically claimed.
 Find out more about how to give tax effectively at HMRC

-- Don’t ‘give away’ your money – invest it: ‘Giving away’ money is an old fashioned concept.
+- Don’t ‘give away’ your money – invest it: ‘Giving away’ money is an old-fashioned concept.
 Modern philanthropists take an investment style approach.
 They may still give money to organisations or individuals in grants or one off donations but they first check if they are giving it to effective organisations and they want to understand its ROI.
 An alternative to giving is to invest money through social investment organisations and funds that recycle the money you give through loans that are repaid.At the far end philanthropic investment spectrum are social investment opportunities that offer a financial, as well as a social return.
-Find out more about social investment at Philanthropy UK.
+Find out more about social investment

 Below are a few ideas on ways to give according to levels of investment: